 Genetic testing.
 It is unlawful for an employer to discriminate against an employee or applicant because of information from genetic tests or a refusal to submit to a genetic test.
 In general, genetic information is treated as highly confidential, and an employer who obtains such information may be required to guard against disclosure to others without the express permission of the employee and/or a court order (TX Lab.
 Code Sec.
 21.401 et seq.).

 Political activity.
 Employees cannot be penalized for taking off adequate time needed to vote.
-The employee is presumed to have adequate time if the employee has at least two hours before or ...
+The employee is presumed to have adequate time if the employee has ...